Joe Biden bans US imports of Russian oil, gas after Ukraine's pleas | DW | 08.03.2022

 On Tuesday, Biden said the US decided on the ban "in close consultations with our partners and our allies around the world, particularly in Europe" although many of them might not join the boycott.

-Just ahead of Biden's announcement, the UK said they would phase out Russian oil imports by the end of 2022.
+Just ahead of Biden's announcement, the UK said it would phase out Russian oil imports by the end of 2022.

 Biden acknowledged that the latest ban would cause fuel prices to rise even more, but pledged to do everything possible to "minimize Putin's price hike" in the US.